SB 190 (Mitchell) would make it illegal to charge administrative fees to children and youth under 21 who are placed in the juvenile justice system.

 SB 190 (Mitchell) would end the vicious cycle created by juvenile administrative fees by prohibiting their assessment.
 This would help families living in poverty provide for their children while coping with the legal consequences of a young loved one’s detention, and would allow collection expenses to be redirected to preventive programs that reduce crime by helping families and children escape poverty.

-Pediatricians strongly support SB 190 (Mitchell).
+Pediatricians urge an AYE vote on SB 190 (Mitchell).
 We thank you for your public service and for your leadership on behalf of the health and well-being of children, youth, and families in California.

 Zoey Goore, M.D., M.P.H., Fellow of the American Academy of Pediatrics